Franchot Tone MGM costume from "Three Comrades"

-The jacket is dark green, almost like a greyish green, with red piping and brass buttons.
+The jacket is dark green, basically military green, with red piping and brass buttons.
 All of the trim has been removed for use in other productions, as is often the case with military pieces.
 The epaulets, button on the front side, seal underneath the third button, and even the panels with three buttons on each sleeve have all been removed.
 All of the signs of where the trim was removed is there, even the pinhole where the button was removed from the front.
 It's nice to see all of that since it shows that the jacket matches to the one he's wearing on screen, even though all of the trim which makes it stand out is unfortunately gone.
-Military pieces from the movies usually look like this today, since they are typically re-used more than any other type of costume since so many military movies are made.
+Military pieces from the movies usually look like this today, since they are typically re-used more than any other type of costume in all of the military themed movies that have been made over the years.
 Even the trim is re-used, added to another costume down the line.
-I'm just glad this piece survived over the years...
+It's nice to see that this piece survived over the years...

 Here are some images of it with the top button and collar closed as he wears it in the movie.
 It wouldn't close on the form I took the photos on since it fastens pretty tight around the neck.
-It must've been uncomfortable to wear, lol.
 The threads that remain on the collar are from when some other type of pin or patch was added over the years for use in another movie, then removed to be re-used again.
 The studio wardrobe departments were very thrifty!

 Here is an image of the MGM label with his name and the production number for the movie -

 An MGM costume was typically labeled this way, with a printed Metro-Goldwyn-Mayer label, along with the actor's name and the production number written in.
 MGM had a chronological numbering system that they used throughout the years for each movie.
 For instance, it's well known that "The Wizard of Oz" was production number 1060, which began filming in the fall of 1938, the same year "Three Comrades" was released, and in looking at the two production numbers, it shows that 24 movies were produced between them.
-It's great that MGM had a chronological number assigned to each movie made.
+It's great that MGM utilized this type of chronological system.
 It makes it that much easier to figure out what movie a costume will be from.
 Other studios like Paramount and Universal for instance didn't always label their costumes with specific production numbers, so it makes finding a costume in a movie more difficult.
-All in all it's usually a treasure hunt, and thankfully MGM's production numbers and the great way that they labeled their costumes make it a little easier.
+All in all it's always a treasure hunt, and thankfully MGM's production numbers and the way they labeled their costumes make it a little easier.